bbasitc1/bbasitc1/README.md

 ### Hi there 👋, I am Abdul Basit and currently I am pursuing B.TECH in INFORMATION TECHNOLOGY

-- 🔭 I’m currently working on a Text editing android App.
+- 🔭 I’m currently working on a React Project.
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on some Intermeidate Android Projects.
 - 📫 How to reach me: basit.c1@gmail.com
 - ⚡ Fun fact: I have a sweet tooth